LucienHH/Storehaus/README.md

 `steamdeals` Check if a game is on sale on Steam.

+`stores` See which stores are selling a game.

 #### Humor and Info Commands

+`8ball` Ask the bot for advice.
+May or may not be a good idea.

 `cat` Retrieve a random picture of a cute kitty.